delaneyj/datastar/backends/go/site/static/md/essays/yes_you_want_a_build_step.md

 This is certainly a choice and have seems as a hot button debate in the HTMX discord channel.
 If you had a build step, let alone used Typescript, you could target both **with the same codebase**.
 The false dilemma fallacy.

-> This point is obvious, but it’s worth re-stating: the htmx source would be a lot tidier if it could be split it into modules.
+> This point is obvious, but it's worth re-stating: the htmx source would be a lot tidier if it could be split it into modules.
 There are other factors that affect code quality besides tidiness, but to the extent that the htmx source is high-quality, it is not because it is tidy.

 This is just a weird argument.
 You can split it into modules and still have tidiness.
 You can still split up into extensions, I know because I did it.
 To be clear, this isn't a declaration of minimal code sizes, but it _should_ be broken up into at least a per module/extension basis.